-For the 2025 IRP, staff will prepare an Energy Resource Study (ERS) which will compile useful information for making the BPA product decision in 2025.
-The completion of this ERS in mid-2025 would allow for EWEB management to review the study results before preparing a BPA product recommendation and a first draft of an IRP action plan.
+Within the 2025 ERS, staff will compile useful information for making the BPA product decision in 2025.
+The completion of this ERS in mid-2025 will allow EWEB management to review the study results before preparing a BPA product recommendation and a first draft of an IRP action plan.
 In Q4 2025, the Board will review management's recommendation and endorse an Action Plan, including a BPA product selection.